buzzykiwi/zapier-fluxx-community/SQL_SUPPORT.md

   * Elastic-enabled models: can be multiply nested with brackets, and can include all types of comparisons allowed in Fluxx
   * Non-Elastic models: have to follow the structure of basic Fluxx filters: “=“ comparisons only, with no NOTs, e.g. WHERE (field1 = 1 OR field1 = 2 OR field1 = 3) AND (field2 = 1 OR field2 = 2 OR field2 = 3)
   * ANDs, ORs and NOTs follow mathematical binding principles. a OR b AND c OR d is treated as (a OR (b AND c) OR d)
 * Strings in comparisons can be surrounded by single or double quotes.
-Quote escapes are allowed e.g. ‘Bob\’s Diner’.
+Quote escapes are allowed e.g. 'Bob\'s Diner'.
 Curly quotes are not allowed.
 * You cannot sort by dot-relations, only by fields on the main model being queried
 * There are no “joins”, though the dot-relations do a sort of join for to-one relationships.
 * Some fields that return a list of ids, e.g. program_organization.grant_ids, so there is a limited selection of to-many relationships possible.